Air-source heat pumps

 Air-source heat pumps use the difference between outdoor air temperatures and indoor air temperatures to cool and heat your home.
 Many homes in moderate climates can rely on these products to heat or cool their homes year-round; however, in colder climates a supplementary heating source is usually needed.
 Purchasing a “cold-climate” heat pump can help reduce reliance on this supplementary heating source.

-Start your research on ENERGY STAR certified air-source heat pumps using one of two tools (Note: links below to product searches are only available in English):
+Start your research on ENERGY STAR certified air-source heat pumps:

-- For split system air-source heat pumps, use the “ENERGY STAR Certified Non-AHRI Central Air Conditioner Equipment & Air Source Heat Pump” directory (select Canada under “Market” column to ensure you’re looking at products available in Canada).
+- For split system air-source heat pumps, use the “ENERGY STAR Certified Non-AHRI Central Air Conditioner Equipment & Air Source Heat Pump” dataset on the U.S. ENERGY STAR website.